Science, but for normal people

 Question Mark

-Did you know that every cell in your body has genetic material called DNA that’s like a cell’s instruction manual, that is 200,000 pages long?
 Dr. Allie McClure is a scientist here on the CU Anschutz Medical Campus who runs a research lab in the Department of Biochemistry and Molecular Genetics focused on learning all about how cells copy this instruction manual to pass down to the next generation of cells.
+Building upon previous knowledge, Allie’s lab is investigating what happens when things don’t go as planned.

-Many cancers start with problems in the instruction manual used by the cell.
-By asking how the cell deals with this jumbled information, Allie and her team hope to apply their findings to improve our understanding of how cells overcome problems with copying this information.
+Allie and her team hope to apply their findings to improve our understanding of how cells overcome problems with copying this information.
 This type of work is the foundation upon which we can build our knowledge of cancerous diseases and how to prevent them.

 Attribution: <a href="https://www.flaticon.com/free-icons/chromosome" title="chromosome icons">Chromosome icons created by Freepik - Flaticon</a>